Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 `bundle exec rake db:migrate` for development mode or `RAILS_ENV=production bundle exec rake db:migrate` for production mode.

+### Set up services

+If you want to connect your pod to other services like Twitter, Tumblr or Facebook read instructions [[howto setup services|Howto-setup-services]].

 ## Running Diaspora

 Just run `./script/server`.
 This will start Thin, Redis, a Resque worker and the Websocket server.
 The application is then available at http://your_pod:3000.
 You can change port by editing thin_port in config/script_server_config.yml or setup a reverse proxy (see above) if you want to run Diaspora for example at a subdomain or use HTTPS more easily.